Camber is the most talked-about suspension angle within the car community. Some enthusiasts choose to tweak it it for form while need it for function.

 When your car is sitting on your newly constructed level shims, make sure your parking brake is on.
 Be sure to manually bounce the suspension, this will help to settle everything so you can get consistent readings.

-Then finally, you can use the camber gauge to measure the angle of your wheel and proceed to the adjustment bit.
+Then finally, you can use the gauge to measure the angle of your wheel and proceed to setting your angles.